Guidelines for SaaS Policy Rule Recommendations

 As you collaborate on SaaS policy rule recommendations, adhere to the following workflow guidelines:

 - Collaborate on policy rule authoring—Product integration enables collaboration, but is not intended to replace communication.
-Because a firewall administrator understands all the intricacies of Security policy and your organization’s rulebase, the integration provides the firewall administrator complete control and flexibility to override any SaaS administrator’s SaaS policy rule recommendation.
-Although a SaaS administrator can recommend Security policy rules, the actual Security policy rule that the firewall administrator creates determines enforcement and is not displayed in the SaaS Security Inline web interface.
+Because a firewall administrator or Prisma Access administrator understands all the intricacies of Security policy and your organization’s rulebase, the integration provides the firewall administrator or Prisma Access administrator complete control and flexibility to override any SaaS administrator’s SaaS policy rule recommendation.
+Although a SaaS administrator can recommend Security policy rules, the actual rule that the firewall administrator or Prisma Access administrator creates determines enforcement and is not displayed in the SaaS Security Inline web interface.
 However, collaboration works best when both administrators operate as if the SaaS side is the source of truth.

 - Collaborate on policy rule management—SaaS policy rule recommendations might require changes, either to improve the rule or to resolve an error.
-In such cases, firewall administrators do not delete the SaaS policy rule recommendations, nor the Security policies on which the SaaS policy rule recommendations are based; rather, the firewall administrator asks the SaaS administrator to modify the existing recommendation or delete and create a new rule with the agreed upon changes to keep the interfaces in sync.
+In such cases, firewall administrators or Prisma Access administrators do not delete the SaaS policy rule recommendations, nor the Security policies on which the SaaS policy rule recommendations are based; rather, the firewall administrator or Prisma Access administrator asks the SaaS administrator to modify the existing recommendation or delete and create a new rule with the agreed upon changes to keep the interfaces in sync.

 - Collaborate daily—The sooner your policy rule recommendations are active, the sooner your organization will prevent risky SaaS application usage.
-It is recommended that firewall administrators check and implement policy rule recommendations daily.
-If the firewall administrator did not import a SaaS policy rule recommendation, the recommendation might not be in good order, and the SaaS administrator must promptly coordinate with the firewall administrator to modify the recommendation.
+It is recommended that firewall administrators or Prisma Access administrators check and implement policy rule recommendations daily.
+If the firewall administrator or Prisma Access administrator did not import a SaaS policy rule recommendation, the recommendation might not be in good order, and the SaaS administrator must promptly coordinate with the network administrator to modify the recommendation.

 Guidelines for SaaS Policy Rule Recommendation Authoring

-It’s important for SaaS administrators to help firewall administrators keep rulebase manageable (avoid shadow rules or conflicting rules) by creating SaaS security rule recommendations that are targeted.
-Before you create your SaaS security rule recommendations, adhere to the following authoring guidelines to achieve policy rule recommendations that meet your organization’s unique security needs:
+It’s important for SaaS administrators to help firewall administrators or Prisma Access administrators keep rulebase manageable (avoid shadow rules or conflicting rules) by creating SaaS policy rule recommendations that are targeted.
+Before you create your SaaS policy rule recommendations, adhere to the following authoring guidelines to achieve SaaS policy rule recommendations that meet your organization’s unique security needs:

 - Wait for the data—Wait for SaaS Security Inline to display 7 business days of analytics, then analyze and view the discovered SaaS apps.